datascience-mobi/04_Lung-Cancer_2020/README.md

 You first task will be to define a **project proposal**, which should include

--   summary of literature on this dataset
+-   summary of literature on this data set
 -   questions you want to address
 -   approximate timetable

-You will present this project proposal together with a literature review on the subject 3 week after the begining of the semester (10 minute presentation + 5 minutes discussion).
+You will present this project proposal together with a literature review on the subject 3 week after the beginning of the semester (10 minute presentation + 5 minutes discussion).

 ### Project must-have

 You project **MUST** contain the following elements:
-- **descriptive statistics** about the datasets
+- **descriptive statistics** about the data sets
 - **graphical representations**
 - **dimension reduction** analysis (PCA, clustering or k-means)
 - **statistical tests** (t-test, proportion tests etc)